react-native-modal/react-native-modal/README.md

 </p>

 ## Setup

-This library is available on npm, install it with: `npm install --save react-native-modal`.
+This library is available on npm, install it with: `npm install --save react-native-modal` or `yarn add react-native-modal`.

 ## Usage

 ```javascript
 import React, { Component } from 'react'
 import { Text, TouchableOpacity, View } from 'react-native'